 It is important that transportation changes be planned well in advance and early enough in the day so that schools staff members have sufficient time to coordinate changes.
-We ask that any last minute changes be communicated to the school prior to 2:30 each day.
+We ask that any last

 III.
 ATTENDANCE

 Regular school attendance is necessary for learning and school success.
 Once a child starts school, state law holds parents responsible for school attendance every day school is in session.
 Our school board recently revised the attendance policy beginning with the 2006-2007 school year.
 The full policy can be found on the Transylvania County Schools website at www.tcsnc.org.
 Highlights of the policy are below.